 If I just filled up and some bozo had overfilled my tank, what I do is leave the main valve shut, go out into a field somewhere, turn off all sources of ignition in the vehicle, park with the tank on the downwind side of the vehicle, and vent the liquid propane until nothing but vapor comes out.
 Then you can safely open your main valve and use your propane.
 Better yet, get a propane place to do this – maybe the one that just overfilled your tanks.

-There’s another black plastic float on the far right – that’s the fuel level gauge.
+There’s another black plastic float on the far left – that’s the fuel level gauge.
 This one looks like a little black paint roller.
 Same principle as the OPD float – the float rises and moves an arm.
 The arm moves a magnet, which slides across a flat place on the tank.
 The outside portion of the gauge senses the position of the magnet inside the tank and creates a reading for the gauge on your tank and the one inside your RV.
 The magnet setup ensures there are no electrical connections that go inside the tank, so this gauge is safe (although usually not very accurate).

 The relief valve is to the right of the fuel level gauge, and is a valve that opens at above 200 psi connected to a big pipe going up into the vapor zone.
 It prevents tank explosions in the event of a major fire or other overheating event, at the cost of venting unburned propane into an already unsafe environment.
 This is the big plume of flame you see coming from the bottom of burning RVs, and is the effect, not the cause, of the fire.
 Almost all RV fires are either electrical or people doing dumb things with candles, campfires, etc. Fires at gas pumps where people leave their propane appliances running and spray gasoline on their vehicle which the propane appliances ignite aren’t propane fires, they’re idiot fires.
 If this relief valve ever opens (and it won’t unless you seriously overfill your tank, park in a paint oven, or catch on fire), turn off all sources of ignition and leave the area immediately until it stops venting.
 If the propane is already ignited, skip the first step